eglantine-vialaneix/digital-education/README.md

 - timer before next step in context and instructions
 - retrieve time on tasks
+- display remaining time in tasks (tests and ps)
+- implement save_prediction in utils

 - translation of pre and post tests

+- add in screening test: have you ever had a class or an exam about ML OR GD?

 - ~~Embed the video instructions before the simulations and all (Eglantine):n~~
   - ~~in instructions: conditional instructions video (IPS vs PSI AND language)~~